 Deadlines for summer programs are often in January and February.
-If you are interested in applying for paid summer programs, meet with Career Planning in the fall, and talk to your professors about letters of recommendation before Winter break.
+If you are interested in applying for paid summer programs, meet with Career Exploration and Development in the fall, and talk to your professors about letters of recommendation before Winter break.

 - Research Experiences for Undergraduates (REUs)

 - Pathways to Science (paid summer research programs)

 - GeoCorps America

 - American Association of Petroleum Geologists career center